ansible/ansible-lightspeed/docs/faq/index.md

 This feedback is obtained by way of the Ansible Lightspeed with Watson Code Assistant VS Code extension and is used to improve the Ansible Lightspeed with Watson Code Assistant service.

+## Can Ansible Lightspeed with Watson Code Assistant generate Ansible Playbooks in the closed beta?

+No. Ansible Lightspeed with Watson Code Assistant only generates Ansible tasks in Tech Preview.

 ## How do I provide general feedback?

 The Ansible VS Code extension links a sentiment survey which we encourage you to complete as you test the Ansible Lightspeed with Watson Code Assistant service.
 To access the survey, click “Lightspeed” on the right-hand side of the VS Code status bar and click “Take Survey”.